CommonWealthRobotics/bowler-kernel/design.md

     - Confirmation response: Allowed/Denied
   - A progress of `NaN` must show an indeterminate progress bar.
 Otherwise, progress is a percentage stored as a floating point number in the range `[0, 100]`.
   - The kernel can ask the IDE for credentials.
 The IDE may respond with credentials or may deny the request.
-  - The kernel can ask the IDE for a 2FA code.
-The IDE may respond with the code or may deny the request.
   - The kernel can send an archive of the script output to the IDE.
   - The IDE can send a new robot config while the robot is loaded.
 This must cause the relevant parts of the robot to be re-loaded.
   - The kernel can send a validated (and possibly modified) robot config to the IDE.
 The IDE should compute a diff relative to the robot config on disk and present this to the user in a rich manner.